Flagrant Understaffing Causes Horrific Death in Kaiser ER Waiting Room

 Autopsy Reveals Ruptured Thoracic Aortic Aneurysm

-The family requested several hours to grieve.
-Soon after 3:30 AM on December 9th, Francisco’s remains were transported to the County Morgue.
-On the morning of December 11th an autopsy was conducted by a forensic pathologist at the Solano County Coroner’s office.
-The findings revealed Francisco Delgadilla Machuca died from a ruptured thoracic aortic aneurysm.
+The findings documented a medical horror story.
+Francisco Delgadilla-Machuca died from a ruptured thoracic aortic aneurysm (TAA).
 He bled out.
 This event is considered extremely painful, like a “severe, tearing pain in the chest or upper back.”
 The tearing can be all at once, or it can extend over time as three layers of tissue tear.
 With the rupture, blood pressure finally falls precipitously, leading to a state of shock.
-Without prompt surgical intervention, death almost always results.
-Francisco’s four sons and his wife had watched him die in the Kaiser ER waiting room.

 California Nurses Association Union Rep Raquel Benito: “Long Waits Were Common”

-After the CMS report was released, NBC investigative reporter Hilda Gutierrez reported on the case.
 She interviewed Raquel Benito, RN, the California Nurses Association representative for Kaiser Vallejo ER nurses.
 Ms. Benito provided key details:

 An 8-12 hour wait for patients was not unusual.